conduktor/conduktor-docs/src/pages/changelog/Console-1.34.0.md

 ### Conduktor Scale

+- Add new self service policies on application instances, allowing users to create policies that check that newly created resources, for now connector and topic, are created with the right configuration.
+This will replace the existing policies on the topic in the future. the new policies use the [CEL language](https://cel.dev) to express the rule instead of the previously custom matcher DSL

 #### Application topic subscribe workflow

 Application owners now have the ability to manage topic subscriptions across their organization.
 Using the topic catalog, owners can subscribe to topics outside their own application, selecting from their list of applications and focusing only on valid instances that share the same Kafka cluster.
 The new interface allows for flexible permission configuration, enabling Read or Write permissions for each subscription, and granular control over both user and service account permissions.